icecream95/udev-hid-bpf/doc/filename-conventions.rst

 which device these apply to.

-Note that these rules are just guidelines, there are ``.bpf.o`` files that will apply to multiple devices anyway so the naming will always be an approximation only.
+Note that these rules are just guidelines, there are ``.bpf.o`` files that will apply to multiple devices so the naming will always be an approximation only.